 Preventing Cybersecurity Threats with Email Phishing Simulations

+The 2020 Gartner Market Guide for Email Security can help you prepare for new classes of advanced email threats and attack vectors.
 And while there are next-generation firewall protections and email security features and tools to act as security barriers to targeted attack emails, unfortunately, some of these emails are still going to get through and pose a threat to your firm’s security posture.
-(Side note: to learn more about each of these cybersecurity defense layers, watch our webinar replay below).

 Employee awareness, education and training are going to act as your firm’s best line of defense against these types of cybersecurity scams.
 Generally, phishing emails share a set of common characteristics employees should beware of:

 Sense of urgency!
 Beware of any email saying something must be done NOW ‘or else’

 Poor grammar or misspelled words or typos

 Generic sender information, such as from ‘payment processor’